 Glaucoma surgery: Know the various types of surgical procedures

-Glaucoma, the second leading cause of blindness, needs to be halted at its earliest to avoid complete vision loss.
+Glaucoma surgeries, the second leading cause of blindness, need to be halted at their earliest to avoid complete vision loss.
 Once you have been diagnosed as a glaucoma patient, you will be given eye drops and oral medications as initial treatments.
-When these treatments cannot control the situation, your doctor will recommend going for surgery.
-Different types of methods keep evolving to treat the condition, and this article will help educate you on these various types of surgical procedures.
+When these treatments cannot control the situation, your doctor will recommend surgery.
+Different methods keep evolving to treat the condition, and this article will help educate you on these various types of surgical procedures.

 Minimally Invasive Glaucoma Surgery (MIGS)

-Similar to the name, these microsurgery procedures are performed whenever possible as they have fewer complications than standard glaucoma surgeries.
-Tiny incisions and implants are used in this method to reduce eye pressure.
+Similar to the name, these microsurgery procedures are performed whenever possible, as they have fewer complications than standard glaucoma surgeries.
+This method uses tiny incisions and implants to reduce eye pressure.

-Located in the anterior chamber angle of your eye, a tissue named trabecular network is present and is considered as a crucial determinant of intraocular pressure.
+Located in the anterior chamber angle of your eye, a tissue called the trabecular network is present and is considered a crucial determinant of intraocular pressure.
 MIGS involves creating new passages through or around this meshwork using tiny shunt or stent devices.
 This will allow the eye fluid (aqueous humor) to drain easily from the eye.

 MIGS surgeries can be divided into several categories.
 They are;